WarWithinMe/xVim/README.md

 3. Those things may be different from vim:<br/>
    1). yYdDcCxX will copy the content to internal kill buffer.
 And pP will only paste something, if that buffer is not empty.
        If you want to use the clipboard, use Ctrl+C (Copy), Ctrl+X (Cut), Ctrl+V (Paste)

-   2).
-You can force another type by using "v", "V" or CTRL-V just after the motion operator __in vim__.
-But xVim only supports "v" and it behave differently from vim.

 ## Something I don't know how to implement
 <table>